How to Stereotype Roasters

 Same Style Of Roasting

 Does every coffee bean at the roaster look like a French roast?
-A skilled roaster will know that every crop has a sweet spot; some beans are best when roasted lighter and some best when roasted dark.
+A skilled roaster will know that every crop has a sweet spot; some beans are best when roasted lighter, and some are best when roasted dark.
 A Colombian may excel at a Vienna Roast, but roasting Ethiopian Yirgacheffe that dark is a crime.
-One particular arrogant roaster with a big name believes that there is a magical dark roast level that is perfect for all beans.
+One arrogant roaster with a big name believes that there is a magical dark roast level perfect for all beans.
 In actuality, there is no “one roast fits all” solution.

 Ability to Share Knowledge

 Can the roaster articulate how great their product is?
 Is the staff able to answer questions about the bean selection?
-Are the bins marked clearly, with verbose descriptions?
+Are the bins marked clearly and with verbose descriptions?
 Does the roaster provide detailed literature for the customer to take home and read?
-Ask them to recommend a good coffee and then watch how they sell it.
+Ask them to recommend a good coffee and watch how they sell it.
 A quality roaster will be able to share knowledge about their product.
-A lesser roaster will not be able to make a convincing case for any bean.
+A lesser roaster cannot make a convincing case for any bean.

 In Summary

 Stereotyping the quality of a given coffee roaster without trying their beans will save your money and taste buds.
-By using the rules listed above, you will be able to spot a bad roaster in minutes.
-These techniques work well if you are physically inside the shop of the coffee roaster.
+By using the rules listed above, you will be able to spot a lousy roaster in minutes.
+These techniques work well if you are physically inside the coffee roaster’s shop.